GW melbourn

 The length of the greenway is approximately 12 miles (20 kilometres) and consists of a range of improvements to streets, paths and pavements to create an end-to-end walking and cycling route.

-The Shepreth spur will create a link from the Melbourn Greenway on the A10 (Royston Road) to Shepreth railway station.
+The Shepreth Spur will create a link from the Melbourn Greenway on the A10 (Royston Road) to Shepreth railway station.

 The works are planned to take seven weeks.